Games Without Frontiers (song)

-"Games Without Frontiers" is a song written and recorded by English rock musician Peter Gabriel.
-It was released on his 1980 self-titled solo album, where it included backing vocals by Kate Bush.
+"Games Without Frontiers" is a song written and recorded by the English rock musician Peter Gabriel.
+It was released on his 1980 self-titled third studio album, where it included backing vocals by Kate Bush.
 The song's lyrics are interpreted as a commentary on war and international diplomacy being like children's games.
-The video includes film clips of Olympic events and scenes from the 1951 educational film Duck and Cover, which used a cartoon turtle to instruct US schoolchildren on what to do in case of nuclear attack.
+The music video includes film clips of Olympic Games events and scenes from the educational film Duck and Cover (1951), which used a cartoon turtle to instruct US schoolchildren on what to do in case of nuclear attack.
 This forlorn imagery tends to reinforce the song's anti-war theme.
-Two versions of the music video were initially created for the song, followed by a third one made in 2004.
+Two music video versions were initially created for the song, followed by a third one made in 2004.